Zen to Go Logo

 1. Initial diagnosis: where do we stand?

 • Talk to your people: Launch anonymous surveys or simply have informal chats.
-Ask what generates the most stress or physical discomfort.
+Ask what generates them the most stress or physical discomfort.
 Their answers are pure gold.

-• Review the data you already have: Take a look at absenteeism records.
+• Review the data you already have: Take a look at the absenteeism records.
 Do you notice any patterns?
 Are absences concentrated in certain areas or times of the year?

-2. Define clear and achievable goals
+2. Define clear and achievable objectives

 Having metrics like this will allow you to know if your actions are working and justify the investment to management.